Risk Map

 Costa Rica: Costa Rica has moved into the moderate risk category, reflecting the structural improvement of government finances following strict fiscal consolidation and sustained access to financing.
 The exchange rate has become more flexible and official reserves have strengthened, reducing transfer & convertibility risks.

 The Gambia: The Gambia’s economic outlook is positive, driven by a recovery in the tourism sector, fuelling greater investments in construction and infrastructure.
-We expect a successor IMF programme to begin this year, further improving public finances and boosting the growth outlook though the risk of social unrest persists.
+We expect a successor IMF program to begin this year, further improving public finances and boosting the growth outlook though the risk of social unrest persists.

 Niger: Niger’s economy is struggling under stringent international sanctions imposed following the military coup last July.
 There’s still no roadmap for an acceptable power transition, preventing the disbursement of IMF funds, increasing economic distress and security risks.